arcus-azure/arcus.messaging/docs/features/message-pumps/service-bus.md

             options.JobId = Guid.NewGuid().ToString();

             // Indicate whether or not a new Azure Service Bus Topic subscription should be created/deleted
-            // when the message pump starts/stops (default: DeleteOnStop, which implicitly means also 'create on start'). options.TopicSubscription = TopicSubscription.CreateOnStart | TopicSubscription.DeleteOnStop;
+            // when the message pump starts/stops (default: CreateOnStart & DeleteOnStop). options.TopicSubscription = TopicSubscription.CreateOnStart | TopicSubscription.DeleteOnStop;
         });
 }